EDS Research Projects from the National Institutes of Health

 Pain Control Methods in Use by Patients with Ehlers-Danlos Syndrome and Pain Control Effectiveness

-Karen Arthur is recruiting participants to a study titled “Pain Control Methods in Use by Patients with Ehlers-Danlos Syndrome and Pain Control Effectiveness.”
-She is looking for participants who are 18 years old and older and with a diagnosis of Ehlers-Danlos syndrome of any subtype to complete a survey about EDS diagnosis, pain, pain management, and life satisfaction.
+Karen Arthur is recruiting participants to a study titled, “Pain Control Methods in Use by Patients with Ehlers-Danlos Syndrome and Pain Control Effectiveness.”
+She is looking for participants who are 18 years and older who have a diagnosis of Ehlers-Danlos syndrome of any subtype to complete a survey about EDS diagnosis, pain, pain management and life satisfaction.
 By doing this research, Karen hopes to determine patients’ preferences for pain management.
 Participation in this study is voluntary; participants are free to withdraw at any time or refuse to participate without penalty.

 Please go to http://cmhc.appstate.edu/eds for more information.

 The purpose of this anonymous survey is to determine how often women with EDS experience menstrual disorders, reproductive problems, infertility or early miscarriage, so we can hopefully update the last published survey regarding EDS and fertility (1994/5).
 It would be most helpful to have as many responses from women as possible, including those who do not have EDS (spouses, friends, family, etc.), as non-EDS respondents would provide a non-perfect control group.

 Chronic pain management clinical trials for pediatric patients

 If you are a parent with a child that experiences chronic pain who would like to know more information about pediatric chronic pain clinical studies being conducted, or you are a healthcare professional aware of pediatric patients requiring analgesia who might be appropriate for and interested in participating in clinical studies, please contact Purdue Pharma L.P.'s Medical Services Department.
 Contact details for the Medical Services department are as follows:

 Phone: (Toll-Free) 1-888-726-7535; Option#1